artemadams/atlas-search-mongoflix/README.md

 On the left side bar of the Atlas UI, within **Data Access**, click **Schema**. **Schema** defines the data structures and types for documents in each collection in the databases.
 Select the **movies** collection within the **sample_mflix** database.
 Click the generate schema button.
 Select just the **movies** collection, leave the samling size as default and click the **Generate Schema** button.
-This will also generate all the neccessary types and querries for a **GraphQL** schema.
+This will also generate all the neccessary types and queries for a **GraphQL** schema.
 Which can be used immediately to access the data through the GraphQL endpoint managed by Realm.

 ![Realm Generate Schema](/docs/create-schema-movies.png?raw=true "Realm Generate Schema")